hernihub/weather-adapter/README.md

 # Weather service REST adapter
-### This is the REST adapter for the Global Weather SOAP-based web-service for the Deloitte test previous to the interview: it includes the technical specification document, Node code and Mule code.
+### This is the REST adapter for the Global Weather SOAP-based web-service for the Deloitte recruitment process previous to the interview: it includes the technical specification document, Node code and Mule code.

 Instructions to run the project: